 It’s a fun way to attract the fandom of the influencers you are working with towards your brand profiles.
-Seeing their favorite influencer posting on your profile in the content language and tone they love and engage in, is a great way to spread brand awareness.
+Seeing their favorite influencer posting on your profile in the content language and tone they love and engage in is great to spread brand awareness.

 Look at this example,

 The Grand Marais Art Colony frequently collaborates with artists to take over their social media handles.
 Look how Sarah Nelson, an independent artist, shares the takeover news with her followers beforehand to attract good traffic to the organization’s profile.

 You can also leverage any occasion or relevant trending hashtags for your brand to run the takeover campaign.
 It will make the campaign look more natural and on-point.

 On the other hand,

 Using its team and client collaboration feature, you can quickly onboard multiple influencers to schedule and post on your profile without sharing any credentials.
 You can also assign them roles and limit their access according to your need.